Pravanjan Mullick

 Pravanjan Madhabnanda Mullick (born 12 September 1976 in Bhubaneswar), is an Indian first class cricketer for Odisha.
-A right-handed batsman, he captained the side, and has made over 5,000 runs at an average of above 50.
+A right-handed batsman, he captained the state side, and has made over 5,000 runs at an average of above 50.
 He has twice scored a hundred in each innings of a match, the only Odisha player to have done so.

-Mullick was a professional for the Northern Irish club Fox Lodge, who are currently in the North West senior one league.
-He also has played in the Scottish league.
+Mullick was a professional for the Northern Irish club Fox Lodge and also played in the Scottish league.
 He retired from first-class cricket a few seasons back, but still plays for the Katak Tigers in the Odisha Premier League.